58opals/OpalBase/README.md

 - **BIP‑39 Wallets**: Generate and restore wallets from mnemonic phrases.
 - **SwiftFulcrum Integration**: `async`/`await` APIs for live blockchain data, broadcasts, and subscriptions.
 - **Balance Caching**: Quickly read cached balances and update them on demand.
-- **Transaction & UnspentTransactionOutput Management**: Create transactions, select UnspentTransactionOutputs, and refresh sets as needed.
+- **Transaction & UTXO Management**: Create transactions, select UTXOs, and refresh sets as needed.
 - **Transaction History**: Fetch simple or detailed transaction lists for any address.
 - **Open Source**: Community driven and open to contributions.